Disposable VMs (DispVMs)

 A Disposable VM (DispVM) is a lightweight VM that can be created quickly and which will disappear when it is finished with.
 Usually a Disposable VM is created in order to host a single application, like a viewer or an editor.
 This means that you can safely work with files without risk of compromising any of your VMs.
 Changes made to a file opened in a disposable VM are passed back to the originating VM.
 See this article for more on why would one want to use a Disposable VM.

-XX is the Fedora version of the default TemplateVM) and hidden in Qubes VM Manager; it can be shown by selecting “Show/Hide internal VMs”.
-Notice that changing the “NetVM for DispVM” setting for the DVM Template does not affect the NetVM of DispVMs launched from the Start Meny; only changing the DVM Template’s own NetVM does.
+XX is the Fedora version of the default TemplateVM) and, as a so-called internal VM, hidden in Qubes VM Manager; it can be shown by selecting “Show/Hide internal VMs”.
+Notice that changing the “NetVM for DispVM” setting for the DVM Template does not affect the NetVM of DispVMs launched from the Start Menu; only changing the DVM Template’s own NetVM does.

-Once a DispVM has been created it will appear in the Qubes Manager with the name “dispX”, and NetVM and firewall rules can be set as for a normal VM.
+Once a DispVM has been created it will appear in Qubes VM Manager with the name “dispX”, and NetVM and firewall rules can be set as for a normal VM.

 Opening a file in a Disposable VM (via GUI)